Rare Genetic Disorders

 - Significant communication difficulties

-- Work on mobility, gross motor function, strength, and increasing bone density
+- Working on mobility, gross motor function, strength, and increasing bone density

-- Make recommendations for the use of orthotics
+- Making recommendations for the use of orthotics

 Kabuki Syndrome